global-asp/asp-source/en/0216_day-the-sun-went-away.md

-# Day the sun went away
+# The day the sun went away

 ##
 Mother Sun decided to visit her sister, the moon.